 Solutioning: Scroll Interactions

-From Figma, I used Claude.AI to experiment with Javascript's versatile GSAP library to create more sophisticated animated scroll interactions.
+From Figma, JavaScript's versatile GSAP library to create more sophisticated animated scroll interactions.

 Solutioning: Scroll Interactions

-Using a detailed SVG map of Japan, I was able to create a scroll-based map zoom effect, to orient the user to the location of Miyamoto Musashi's legendary story begginings.
+Using a detailed SVG map of Japan, I was able to create a scroll-based map zoom effect, to orient the user to the location of Miyamoto Musashi's legendary story beginnings.

 Solution: Scroll Interactions

-Some companies like Apple use frame-by-frame animations tied to the scroll position of a user.
+Scroll animations can be a fun way to create an interactive and dynamic user experience.
 Instead of playing a traditional video or GIF, individual video frames are loaded, which are displayed in sequence as the user scrolls through the page.
-This gives the impression of a smooth, seamless animation controlled directly by the user’s scroll input.

 Loading Screen